JosiahCraw/Vector-Accelerator-Hardware/README.md

 Jos Craw <jcr124@uclive.ac.nz>

 ## TODO
--   Do we want to talk about GitLAb issues?
+-   Do we want to talk about GitLab issues?
 -   Am I talking too much about the assignment?
 -   Include adding testbench sources into a Vivado project.
 (Would look better once the test benches are done)
 -   Should we add a .gitignore and a gitignore document